pr0fi7/cohabs_challenge/README.md

 ### 1. Chat Assistant (RAG‑Enabled)

-- **Natural‑language interface**: Ask “What’s the rent due date?” or “What are today’s events?”
+- **Natural‑language interface**: Ask “What’s the rent due date?” or “What are today’s events?”, all the information can be taken from the documents loaded to the db, using 'admin/upload' endpoint
 - **Retrieval‑Augmented Generation**: The assistant combines your chat history with indexed building documents (leases, policies, guides) to provide accurate, context‑aware answers.
 - **Quick‑reply buttons**: One‑tap actions like “Report Issue”, “View Events”, or “Check Billing.”
 - **Persistent threads**: Your entire conversation is stored in PostgreSQL so you can revisit past chats at any time.